 Study shows sensory cues influence behavior

 Interesting research from UBC Psychology suggests that sensory features in casinos may directly influence a player’s decisions and make risky behavior more likely.
-In an earlier study, researchers found that rats took more risks when their food rewards came with exciting jingles and blinking lights.
+Researchers found that rats took more risks in an earlier study when their food rewards came with exciting jingles and blinking lights.

 The new study involved testing over 100 adults by having them play gambling games.
-Researchers found that sensory feedback modeled after the sounds used to signal winning at the slot machines influenced their decision-making.
+Researchers found that sensory feedback modeled after the sounds used to signal to win at the slot machines influenced their decision-making.

-Senior author of the study, Catharine Winstanley, a professor of psychology said they also noticed that the participants pupils were more dilated, suggesting that they were more engaged when winning outcomes came with sensory cues.
+The senior author of the study, Catharine Winstanley, a professor of psychology, said they also noticed that the participants’ pupils were more dilated.
+And this suggests that they were more engaged when winning outcomes came with sensory cues.
 Without these cues, participants were more restrained.

 Restaurants and casinos have similarities

-Playing the right soundtrack matters and experts have found that playing classical music in the background tends to make diners feel more affluent – they will order what looks good rather than what fits their budget.
-For quick-service restaurant careful thought goes into the design of the digital menu board to influence customers to purchasing high margin products and combos.
-You can read more on how to make a menu persuasive with our guide on How to Design a Digital Menu Board.
+Playing the right soundtrack matters, and experts have found that playing classical music in the background tends to make diners feel more affluent.
+So, they will order what looks good rather than what fits their budget.
+For a quick-service restaurant, careful thought goes into designing the digital menu board to influence customers to purchase high-margin products and combos.
+You can read more on making a menu persuasive with our guide on How to Design a Digital Menu Board.

 Casinos are designed to make players forget about any other commitments because they want to win.
 All around are happy sounds and jingles to indicate that others are winning.
 Patrons are made to feel that they are always close to that big win.